-Reduce the complexity of programming around GPUs.
-Develop high-performance, photorealistic, extensible, and cost-effective visualization applications through open source libraries that are optimized on Intel® Xeon® processors.
+Develop high-performance, photorealistic, extensible, and cost-effective visualization applications through open source libraries.

-Deliver high-performance, high-fidelity visualization solutions and applications efficiently with open source rendering libraries in Intel® Rendering Framework.
-The libraries are:
+Deliver high-performance, high-fidelity visualization solutions and applications efficiently (all from the CPU) with open source libraries in Intel® Rendering Framework, optimized for Intel® Xeon® processors.

 - Intel® OSPRay, a cluster-capable, scalable, extendable, ray-tracing, rendering toolkit that includes path tracing and volume rendering.
 It efficiently uses threading and vectorization to create interactive, high-fidelity applications on CPUs from Intel.

 - Intel® OpenSWR, an OpenGL* low-level rasterization library upstreamed to the Mesa OpenGL open source project to achieve high rendering performance when GPUs are unavailable or are too limiting.
 Completely CPU-based and built on top of LLVM, this library provides performance advantages over Mesa llvmpipe renderers.

 - Intel® Open Image Denoise, a library of image denoising and filtering algorithms to improve visual quality and reduce rendering times.